simonemberton/Introduction_to_Creative_Coding/Week_14/Week_14.md

 stroke(255);
 point(mappedBass, height/4);
 ```
 Now you should be able to see each of the points reacting slightly differently to different parts of the music.
+If you can't see all three points try adjusting the map function values so that it works well for you.

 Let's make those differences a bit more pronounced by adding a scaling factor to each of the circles of points.
 We'll create some more `map()` functions so that we have a bit more control over the exact values to use.
 ```javascript